benshimonz/V1/README.md

 Here are two more examples:

-_**Q6:** Any person whose dragon received calls from two dragons – one owned by one of his parents, the other owned by another parent (note that none, one or both dragons may be owner by both parents)_
+_**Q6:** Any person whose dragon was frozen by two dragons – one owned by one of his parents, the other owned by another parent (note that none, one or both dragons may be owner by both parents)_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q006.png)

-_**Q7:** Any person whose dragon was either (i) called from a dragon owned by two of his parents, or (ii) from two dragons – one owned by one of his parents and the other owned by his other parent_
+_**Q7:** Any person whose dragon was either (i) frozen by a dragon owned by two of his parents, or (ii) from two dragons – one owned by one of his parents and the other owned by his other parent_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q007.png)

-_**Q24:** Any person who has (at least) two parents and owns a dragon that was called from a dragon that is not owned by either of his parents_
+_**Q24:** Any person who has (at least) two parents and owns a dragon that was frozen by a dragon that is not owned by either of his parents_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q024.png)